matpalm/movidius_bug_reports/README.md

 ## deconv with padding SAME (DISABLED)

-deconv doesn't support padding SAME. see tail of `deconv_padding_same/mvNCCompile.out`
+deconv doesn't support padding SAME. this is annoying for BNN but i can work around it.

+see tail of `deconv_padding_same/mvNCCompile.out`

 `[Error 5] Toolkit Error: Stage Details Not Supported: Wrong deconvolution output shape.`